 We’re even seeing similar-looking pots and planters being made to replicate the beautiful look of timeworn aged pottery and planters sell in upscale home décor stores such as Arhaus, Pottery Barn, and Restoration Hardware.
 (And if you’re the type that would prefer not to do the whole DIY thing, I absolutely love this roundup of aged pots with a similar rustic antique look.)

 Before we get into the tutorial, I’m a big believer in giving credit where credit is due.
 Jaci of @jaci.daily created quite a frenzy on social media with her version that she called a “Found Pot’.
 She diy’d a gorgeous dupe of an expensive antique-looking pot with spray paint and dirt.
-This tutorial is quite different, but I was inspired by her creations, which you can see here.
+This tutorial is different (and non-toxic), but I was inspired by her beautiful creations.

 Let’s get into the how-to portion of this decor diy!